itdxer/neupy/site/2015/07/04/visualize_backpropagation_algorithms.rst

 Now let's look at :network:`Conjugate Gradient <ConjugateGradient>` with :network:`Golden Search <LinearSearch>`.
-Conjugate Gradient in Backpropagation variation is a little bit different than in Multivariable Calculus notation and it doesn't guarantee converge into n-th steps (`n` means dimmention size for specific problem).
+Conjugate Gradient in GradientDescent variation is a little bit different than in Multivariable Calculus notation and it doesn't guarantee converge into n-th steps (`n` means dimmention size for specific problem).
 Steps don't have a perfect size for :network:`Conjugate Gradient <ConjugateGradient>`,